 - Compensation for pain and suffering and loss of quality of life

-- Past loss of earnings exceeding the $5,000.00 ANF limit
+- Past loss of earnings exceeding the $5,000 ANF limit

-- Future loss of earnings
+- Future loss of earnings.

-As stated above, in November 2008 the Government estimated the amendments would save $105,000,000.00 over three years between 2009 and 2012.
-The Motor Accident Authority has estimated that an additional 4,000 at fault drivers per year will now claim up to $5,000.00 through an ANF (Motor Accidents Authority of NSW, Annual Report 2008-2009, page 12).
+In November 2008 the Government estimated the amendments would save $105 million over 3 years between 2009 and 2012.
+The Motor Accident Authority estimated an additional 4,000 at-fault drivers per year would now claim up to $5,000 through an ANF (Motor Accidents Authority of NSW, Annual Report 2008-2009, page 12).

-Insurers are required to lodge submissions to the Motor Accident Authority (MAA) at least once a year, setting out the greenslip prices they propose to charge.
+Insurers are required to lodge submissions to State Insurance Regulatory Authority (SIRA) at least once a year, setting out the greenslip prices they propose to charge.
 The submissions lodged in October 2009 incorporated the impact of both reforms.
-The reforms are reflected in greenslip prices then being paid.
+The reforms were reflected in greenslip prices then being paid.

-Amendments to the scheme will also have an impact on at fault driver cover, an additional feature offered by five of the insurers.
-At the moment, policy documents setting out the terms on which at fault driver cover is offered state that no at fault driver benefit is payable under those policies if a benefit is also paid or payable under the CTP greenslip scheme.
+Amendments to the scheme also had an impact on At-Fault Driver Cover, an additional feature then offered by three of the insurers.
+Policy documents setting out the terms on which At-Fault Driver Cover was offered stated that no at-fault driver benefit was payable under those policies if a benefit was also paid or payable under the CTP greenslip scheme.